distriqt/ANE-Exponea/docs/i.Add the Extension.md

 App Transport Security (ATS) is a privacy feature introduced in iOS 9.
 It's enabled by default for new applications and enforces secure connections.

+> If you are using `https` for your instance you shouldn't need to add this addition.

 All iOS 9 or higher devices running apps that don't disable ATS will be affected by this change.
 This may affect your app's integration with the Google Mobile Ads SDK.

 The following log message appears when a non-ATS compliant app attempts to serve an ad via HTTP on iOS 9+:

-> App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
+> App Transport Security has blocked a cleartext HTTP (`http://`) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.

 To ensure you are not impacted by ATS, add the following to the `InfoAdditions` node in your `iPhone` settings of your application descriptor: